Paradoxum-Wikis/AEWiki-Companion/README.md

    ```

 ## Production
-This repository was deployed on netlify, you may want to do the same.
+This repository was deployed on Netlify, you may want to do the same.

 **Build settings:**
    - Build command: `npm run build`